plurid/deon/README.md

 The `deon` filename extension is `.deon`, and the media type is `application/deon`.

 Why `deobject`?
 More of a play-on-words, although a case can be made considering the [linking](#linking) feature and the possible 'assembling' of the `root`, as if the object has been de-structured.
+As an afterthought, `deon` could also be rooted into the greek word, [δέον](https://en.wiktionary.org/wiki/%CE%B4%CE%AD%CE%BF%CE%BD), that which is binding, such as how data binds functionality into code.

 ### Contents